rlandworld/gameplan/docs/gaming/r.land-mining-game/r.land-mining-game.md

 :::success
 Want to learn more about R.Land's assets before diving into the [Mining Basics](mining-basics.md)?
 Head to the R.Land [NFTs](/nfts) section.
 :::

+* The charting solution is provided by [TradingView](https://www.tradingview.com/markets/cryptocurrencies/global-charts/), a platform for traders and investors with advanced analytical tools such as crypto market cap charts and high-performance market data which helps watch the [BTC USD](https://www.tradingview.com/symbols/BTCUSD/) price and more.